goncalomb/web-conductor/README.md

     REPO_NAME="some-service"
     HOST="example.com"

-ATM, you will need to create the `Dockerfile` for the service (`services/some-service.dockerfile`).
-In the future it will use the `Dockerfile` from the repository if it has one.
+It will build the container using the `Dockerfile` from the repository or `services/some-service.dockerfile`.

 ### Declare other services